-If your travel arrangements have been suspended or changed to an alternative date, please contact us with this information:
+If your travel arrangements have been suspended or changed to an alternative date or destination, please contact us with this information:

 On the provision that no claims have been submitted against the policy, we can change the dates of your single trip insurance to a new trip anytime up to December 2021;

 - If the new trip is the same destination and duration, and within 12 months of the adjustment date, there will be no charge.